ianstormtaylor/slate/Readme.md

 To build and publish our forks to GitHub, run `node publish.js`.

-In this forked monorepo, the dependencies to our forked packages use GitHub URLs as explaine here https://github.com/lerna/lerna#git-hosted-dependencies
+In this forked monorepo, the dependencies to our forked packages use GitHub URLs as explained here https://github.com/lerna/lerna#git-hosted-dependencies This required us to upgrade to lerna v3-Beta.

-To publish